uniwebcms/framework/docs/developers-guide.md

    - Use React's performance optimization tools (memo, useMemo, etc.)
    - Optimize rendering for components that might have many instances
+   - Remember that Module Federation means components are shared across sites, amplifying the importance of performance

 7. **Make components composable**